Frequently Asked Questions

 Are you taking new patients?

-I will be taking new adult patients for short-term and long-term telehealth appointments after May 3rd, 2024.
+I am taking new adult patients for short-term and long-term telehealth appointments.
 Feel free to fill out a consultation request here if you would like to meet.

 Do I need a referral?